emiliaajax/emoji-provider/README.md

 # emoji-provider
-Adds a simple way of generating emojis.
+Adds a simple way of generating emojis to your front-end application.
 Currently supports emojis up to **Unicode Version 15**.

 A zero-dependency library.